-Often the dynamics behind a complex physical process can be approximately described by a system of non-linear ordinary differential equations (ODEs), where the solution to these equations provides a model predicting how a quantity of interest will behave with respect to time.
-It is assumed that the system of ODEs depends on some unknown physical properties (parameters) of the process in question and, potentially, may also depend on some additional controllable (design) factors.
+The dynamics behind a complex physical process can often be described by a set of non-linear ordinary differential equations, where the solution to these equations represents the evolution of system states with respect to time.
+It is common for the system of equations to depend on some unknown physical properties (parameters) of the process in question and, potentially, on some additional controllable variables.
+In this paper, new methods are presented for designing experiments for the estimation of statistical models built on the solution to such a system of equations; that is, choosing the most informative combinations of time points and values of the controllable (design) variables at which observations of the physical process should be made.
+A decision-theoretic approach is adopted, and hence the quality of a design is measured via the expectation of a utility function chosen to encapsulate the aims of the experiment.

-The value of the parameters may be of direct interest or we may be interested in predicting the behaviour of the process at certain values of the design variables and/or at a certain time.
-In either case, we need to estimate the unknown parameters.
-An experiment can be conducted where observations of the quantity of interest are collected at various different times and, possibly from multiple runs of the experiment with different values of the design factors.
-To estimate the parameters, a statistical model is assumed that links the parameters to the observations via a data-generating process based on the solution to the ODEs (see, for example, \citealt{RHCC2007}).

-It may be possible to conduct a designed experiment where the observation times and design variables are actively selected in advance of the experiment.
-Optimal design of experiments refers to this selection being made optimally to minimise a loss function which reflects the ultimate goal of the experiment, e.g. estimation of the unknown parameters or prediction of a future process.

-We consider Bayesian optimal design of experiments for ODE models.
-Bayesian optimal design has very principled foundations but can be hard to implement in practice due to the computational complexities involved.
-Firstly, it involves the minimisation of the expected loss function which will typically be analytically intractable.
-Secondly, the dimensionality of the domain of the expected loss function can sometimes be large since every quantity that can be specified for the experiment corresponds to a dimension.